Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Background

 \subsubsection{Partial and Biased Feedback}

 As noted above, user feedback plays a critical role in ranking systems.
-However, users’ feedback could be a partial and biased indicator of relevance since users only provide meaningful feedback for items that they have examined.
-Following existing works on click models \cite{chuklin2022click,yang2021maximizing}, we model the probability of user's click $c$ as:
+However, it can be a partial and biased indicator of relevance, because users can only provide meaningful feedback for items that they have examined.
+Following existing works on click models \cite{chuklin2022click,yang2021maximizing}, we model the probability of a user clicking on item \(d\) in ranking list \(\pi_i\) for query \(q\) as: